-Although the response of the SST anomalies to the NAO in most models can be explained by the bias of the SST response to the air-sea turbulent heat flux, there are still some models whose performance has not been reasonably explained, for example, MRI-ESM1 in which the relationship of the SST and the NAO-driven heat flux is not consistent with the observation-based result in the high latitude but the response of the SST to the NAO is realistic.
+Although the response of the SST anomalies to the NAO in most models can be explained by the bias of the SST response to the air-sea turbulent heat flux, there are still some models whose performance has not been reasonably explained, for example MRI-ESM1, in which the relationship of the SST and the NAO-driven heat flux is not consistent with the observation-based result at high latitudes, but the response of the SST to the NAO is realistic.
 There may be some other factors which can affect the relationship of the SST and NAO, or deficiencies in the method used in this study.